 Intended to serve as a guide for forest professionals, a report issued following the 2017 wildfires details the many changes resulting from the wildfires.

-Using post fire satellite images , maps and reports as well as field checks, the authors show how the 2017 wildfires impacted the four Interior Timber Supply Areas (TSAs) of Quesnel, Williams Lake, 100 Mile and Kamloops.
-Table 2 shows that a total of 11.3 million cubic metres of timber was killed in the timber supply area of the Williams Lake TSA.
-It was estimated that the wildfires consumed a total of 8.15 million cubic metres of live timber and 3.2 million cubic metres of dead timber (previously killed by the mountain pine beetle).
+Using post fire satellite images , maps and reports as well as field checks the authors show how the 2017 wild fires impacted the 4 interior Timber Supply Areas (TSAs.)
+Quesnel, Williams Lake, 100 Mile and Kamloops.
+Table 2 shows that a total of 11.3 million cubic meters of timber was killed in the timber supply area of the Williams Lake TSA.
+It was estimated that the wild fires consumed a total of 8.15 million cubic meters of live timber and 3.2 million cubic meters of dead timber (previously killed by the mountain pine beetle).
 In order to see how the dead timber might impact the TSAs it is important to review the Allowable Annual Cut (AAC) determinations.

-With the uncertainty about how much salvage timber might not be available due to retention concerns described in priorities one to four above along with variable log shelf life and market uncertainties the chief forester will no doubt want to revisit the AAC assumptions in each TSA and make the necessary adjustments prior to end of the 10-year terms.
+With the uncertainty about how much salvage timber might not be available due to retention concerns described in priorities 1 to 4 above along with variable log shelf life and market uncertainties the chief forester will no doubt want to revisit the AAC assumptions in each TSA and make the necessary adjustments prior to end of the ten year terms.